ReidWestervelt/excel-projects/Project_2_Analysis/README.md

 - I created a combo PivotChart to plot median salary and skill likelihood (%) from my PivotTable.
     - **Primary Axis:** Median Salary (as a Clustered Column)
     - **Secondary Axis:** Skill Likelihood (as a Line with Markers)
-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.
+- To customize the chart, I added axis titles, removed the line chart for skill likelihood, and changed the markers to diamonds.

 ### Analysis